A tightness criterion for random fields, with application to the Ising model: Introduction

 \begin{thm} Let $(f_m)_{m \in \N}$ be a family of random linear forms on $C^r_c(\Rd)$, let $1 \le p < \infty$ and let $\be \in \R$ be such that $|\be| < r$.
 Assume that there exists a constant $C < \infty$ such that for every $m \in \N$, the following two statements hold:

 and, for every $i \in \{1,\ldots, 2^d-1\}$ and $n \in \N$,

 Then the family $(f_m)$ is tight in $\Cl(\Rd)$ for every $\al < \be - \frac{d}{p}$. \end{thm} Note that the assumption in Theorem~\ref{t.easy.tightness} simplifies when the field under consideration is stationary, since the suprema in \eqref{e:intro-tight1} and \eqref{e:intro-tight2} can be removed.
 Although we are primarily motivated by applications of this result for negative exponents of regularity, the statements we prove are insensitive to the sign of this exponent.
+Naturally, such tightness statements can then be lifted to statements of convergence in $\Cl(\R^d)$ provided that one verifies that the sequence $(f_m)$ has a unique possible limit point (and the latter can be accomplished by checking that for each test function $\chi \in C^\infty_c(\Rd)$ the random variable $\langle f_m, \chi \rangle$ converges in law as $m$ tends to infinity).

 When $\al < 0$, the definition of the space $\C^\al$ is easy to state and in agreement with the intuition of \eqref{e:behav}, see Definition~\ref{def.Besov} below.
 For $\al \in (0,1)$, the space $\C^\al$ is (the separable version of) the space of $\al$-H\"older regular functions.
 For any $\al \in \R$, the space $\C^\al$ is the Besov space with regularity index $\al$ and integrability exponents $\infty, \infty$, which we denote by $\B^\al_{\infty,\infty}$.
-Theorem~\ref{t:tight} below is a generalization of Theorem~\ref{t.easy.tightness} to arbitrary local Besov spaces, defined on an arbitrary open set $U \subset \Rd$.
 The assumption in Theorem~\ref{t.easy.tightness} is sufficient to establish tightness in $\Bl{\al}_{p,q}(\R^d)$ for every $\al < \be$ and $q \in [1,\infty]$.
 A variant of the argument also provides for a result in the spirit of the Kolmogorov continuity theorem, see Proposition~\ref{p:kolmotype} below.

+The proof of Theorem~\ref{t.easy.tightness} relies on showing that the family $f_m$ belongs with high probability to a bounded set in $\mcl{C}^{\be - d/p}_{\mathrm{loc}}(\R^d)$, and exploiting the well-known compact embedding result of Proposition~\ref{p:compact} to obtain tightness for $\al < \be - \frac{d}{p}$.
+The more general Theorem~\ref{t:tight} for arbitrary Besov spaces $\Bl{\al}_{p,q}(U)$ follows along the same lines, once we come up with a working definition of $\Bl{\al}_{p,q}(U)$ on an arbitrary domain $U \subset \R^d$.
+This is done in Proposition~\ref{p:loc-wave} using the concept of spanning sequence introduced in Definition~\ref{def:span}.

 The functions $\phi$, $(\psii)_{1 \le i < 2^d}$ are chosen as wavelets with compact support.
 We found it interesting to distinguish the treatment of $\C^\al$-type spaces from the more general $\B^\al_{p,q}$ spaces.
 Besides allowing for a simpler definition, the $\C^\al$-type spaces indeed enable us to give a fully self-contained proof of Theorem~\ref{t.easy.tightness}, save for the existence of wavelets with compact support which of course we do not reprove.
 We borrow more facts from the literature on function spaces to prove the tightness criterion in general Besov spaces.